directvt/vtm/doc/apps.md

   - `ESC` `[` `48` `:` `2` `:` [ `:` ] `red` `:` `green` `:` `blue` [ `:alpha` ] `m`
   - `ESC` `[` `38` `:` `2` `:` [ `:` ] `red` `:` `green` `:` `blue` [ `:alpha` ] `m`

-Note: If you need correct alpha blending, you should specify [premultiplied alpha](https://en.wikipedia.org/wiki/Alpha_compositing#Straight_versus_premultiplied) color values.
-(We use straight alpha color values to (over)highlight UI elements such as scrollbars and resize grips regardless of the underlying colors).
+Note: If you need correct alpha blending, you should specify [premultiplied-alpha](https://en.wikipedia.org/wiki/Alpha_compositing#Straight_versus_premultiplied) color values.
+(We use straight-alpha color values to overbright UI elements such as scrollbars and resize grips to make it visible regardless of the underlying colors).

 For example, outputting a pixel-art image with transparency (pwsh):